CloudFormation

 Multiple arguments may be set, separated by a blank space ( ).

-In this case when your templates exceed the size limit, you must specify a bucket to store the template.
+If your templates exceed the size limit, you must specify a bucket to store the template.
 In env0 set ENV0_CF_CLI_ARGS_deploy=--s3-bucket=<bucket> where bucket is an s3 bucket to store the template.

 Import existing CloudFormation Stacks

-2. Prepare any parameters you've used to configure the stack.
+2. Prepare any parameters you've used to configure the stack

-3. Create an Environment from VCS or Template.
-If using a Template, please refer to our Template Docs for creating a CloudFormation Template in env0.
+3. Create an Environment from VCS or template.
+If using a template, please refer to our Template Docs for creating a CloudFormation template in env0

 4. Add the parameters as described above (ENV0CF_PARAM*)

-5. Specify the Stack Name, exactly as listed in the AWS console.
+5. Specify the Stack Name, exactly as listed in the AWS console

-Example CloudFormation parameters file
+Example of a CloudFormation parameters file

 [